Juvenaly of Alaska: Death

 Father Juvenaly died in the village of Kuinerrak at the mouth of the Kuskokwim River sometime in 1796.

 False accounts of the circumstances of his death became widely known first through the writings of Ioann Veniaminov and later through the so-called diary of Fr.
 Juvenaly, which was fabricated by Ivan Petroff.
 Veniaminov (1840, II: 155–156/1984: 235) writes:

 The cause of his death was not only that he forbade polygyny, as has been reported, but more the fact that the local toions and notables, after having given him their children to be educated at Kad'iak, later regretted it.
 Overtaking him, they fell upon him and took back their children, killing him as a deceiver.
 It is said that Iuvenaliĭ, when attacked by the savages, did not attempt either to flee or to defend himself, which he might have done with success, but surrendered himself without any kind of resistance into their hands asking only for the safety of his companions, which was granted him.
 Afterwards the Americans themselves related that Iuvenaliĭ, after having been, to all intents and purposes, killed, rose up and followed his murderers, speaking to them (probably the same as he had said formerly).
 Considering him still living, the savages fell upon him again and beat him.
 But again he rose and went after them.
 This was repeated several times.
 At last the savages, in order to be rid of him, hacked his body into small pieces.
 Only then did the Preacher of the Word of God and, one may say, martyr, fall silent.
 However, according to the tales of the self-same Americans, in that place where his remains were, there immediately appeared a pillar of smoke, extending toward the sky.
 How long this phenomenon lasted is not known.

 Petroff's "A daily journal kept by the Rev. Father Juvenal" has been proved by Lydia T. Black beyond all doubt to be a fabrication: "This mildly uninspiring document, which contradicts both Church and Native traditions about the saint's activities, was summarized in Bancroft's influential History of Alaska and accepted for a century as a major primary source.
 However, it is now very strongly suspected of being a forgery written by one of Bancroft's assistants."

+Veneration

+Juvenaly was canonized in 1980 in the Eastern Orthodox Church.